ps-nithin/pyrebel/README.md

 Running the above program will show the edges in the image.<br>
 <img src="images/small_wildlife.jpg"></img><br>Below is the output image<br><img src="images/output_wildlife.png"></img>

-At layer zero the most abstract details in the figure is compared.
-As we move into deeper layers finer details are compared which gives distinctiveness to each figure.
 # Documentation <a href="https://github.com/ps-nithin/pyrebel/blob/main/DOCS.md">here</a>
 # Read more about abstraction <a href="https://github.com/ps-nithin/pyrebel/blob/main/intro-r2.pdf">here</a>